HappyHackingSpace/LevelUp/docs/contributing.md

-# Contributing to ResumeX
+# Contributing to LevelUP

-Thank you for your interest in contributing to ResumeX!
+Thank you for your interest in contributing to LevelUP!
 We welcome contributions of all kinds.

 ## Ways to Contribute